If you've ever felt the frustration of managing multiple online accounts, whether…

 Shopify vs Square: Shopify POS Pricing

-Shopify’s Tap & Chip card reader costs $49 and includes a USB cable for charging.
-For the Tap & Chip case, you’ll have to part with $19
+Shopify’s Tap & Chip card reader costs $49 and includes a USB charging cable.
+For the Tap & Chip case, you’ll have to part with $19.

 Shopify’s Retail stand costs $149.
 Smaller stands, such as mini stands, go for $119, whereas Shopify’s iPad Pro costs $169.

-Shopify stand does not come with a card reader, and that means you’ll have to acquire one separately.
+The Shopify stand does not include a card reader, so you’ll need to get one separately.

 $299 provides you with access to Shopify’s complete kit, which includes a Shopify Tap & Chip reader, a Retail Stand for your iPad, a charging dock, a mini dock cable, and a Mounting kit.